 - Stretti - "Holding you tight": from the Italian song La Spagnola, by Vicenzo di Chiara, 1906.
 Source.

 - Morosini – Venetian aristocratic family.
 Pound arranged two concerts for the pianist Katherine Ruth Heyman, one of them at Countess Morosini’s house on 4 August 1908 (L/HP 126).
 It was clear that he was not invited – from the street, he could only see the play of light on the ceiling.

 - Koré – Koré (Gr. “the maiden”) is another name for Persephone, the queen of the underworld.
 Persephone’s story is told in the Homeric Hymn to Demeter: the girl had been picking flowers together with her friends near Enna in Sicily when she saw a clump of bright daffodils – when she tried to pluck them, the ground beneath her feet opened and Hades in a chariot grabbed and carried her into the underworld.
 She shrieked out loud and her mother Demeter heard her but could not find her daughter anywhere on earth as no one had seen what happened.
-Finally, the god Helios (he sun) told the inconsolable mother that Zeus had given the girl in marriage to his brother Hades.
+Finally, the god Helios (he sun) told the inconsolable mother that Zeus had given the girl in marriage to his brother Hades, who ruled the underworld.
 In her grief, Demeter shunned the company of the gods and laid the earth to waste: no seeds were growing; all plants remained under the earth.
 Seeing that she could not reconcile herself to the loss of her daughter, Zeus permitted Persephone to come up from the underworld each year.
 Hades gave her pomegranate seeds to eat so she would have to return.
 Hymn to Demeter.